Skip to content ↓

 Implementation

-At Woodsetton our curriculum continues to be able to change and evolve to meet the individual needs of all our pupils.
-To ensure learning is relevant, engaging and challenging, pupils are structured in four ‘Pathways’.
-Within each Pathway, teaching and learning is tailored to provide pupils a meaningful curriculum, giving them the appropriate level of support to develop their knowledge, skills and understanding in their learning journey.
-The Pathways also reflect pupils nurture, emotional and personal development needs.
-Although Pathways are broadly progressive in age, there is flexibility to move pupils between pathways or classes within the same Pathway to support their needs and development during their time at Woodsetton.
-Each Pathway covers skills, knowledge and understanding across a range of areas of learning.
-These follow a sequence of learning and therefore are transferable between the four pathways and demonstrate progression.
+To ensure learning is relevant, engaging and challenging within each route, teaching and learning is tailored to provide pupils a meaningful curriculum, giving them the appropriate level of support to develop their knowledge, skills and understanding in their learning journey.
+Each route covers skills, knowledge and understanding across a range of areas of learning.
+These follow a sequence of learning and therefore are transferable between the routes and demonstrate progression.

-Pathway 1 (Caterpillars & Badgers) - Pupils in Pathway 1 will be working within the areas of the EYFS and the Engagement Model.
-They will be focusing on establishing routines, supporting communication and interaction and developing a confidence to learn through exploration, realisation, anticipation, resilience and initiation.
+Within this route there is an emphasis on establishing routines, supporting communication and interaction and developing a confidence to learn through exploration, realisation, anticipation, resilience and initiation.
 There is a great emphasis on sensory learning.

 Because of the personalised approached to the curriculum we can meet the needs of all our learners.
 Through Individual Learning Plans, all children across the school focus on targets linked to their Education, Health and Care Plans (EHCP).
 Some pupils also receive additional funding e.g. Pupil Premium and the impact of any interventions funded through these is monitored to ensure that they support progress.